TritonVM/triton-vm/specification/src/data-structures.md

 The motivation and the interplay between the two parts is described and exemplified in [arithmetization of the OpStack table](operational-stack-table.md).

+## Random Access Memory

+Triton VM has dedicated Random Access Memory.
+It can hold up to $p$ many base field elements, where $p$ is the Oxfoi prime[^1].
+Programs can read from and write to RAM using [instructions](instructions.md#memory-access) `read_mem` and `write_mem`.

+The initial RAM is determined by the entity running Triton VM.
+Populating RAM this way can be beneficial for a program's execution and proving time, especially if substantial amounts of data from the input streams needs to be persisted in RAM.
+This initialization is one form of secret input, and one of two mechanisms that make Triton VM a non-deterministic virtual machine.
+The other mechanism is [dedicated instructions](instructions.md#opstack-manipulation).

 ## Jump Stack
 Another last-in;first-out data structure that keeps track of return and destination addresses.
 This stack changes only when control follows a `call` or `return` instruction.

+---

+[^1]:
+Of course, the machine running Triton VM might have stricter limitations: storing or accessing $(2^{64} - 2^{32} + 1)^2$ bits $\approx 4\cdot10^{25}$ TiB of data is a non-trivial engineering feat.